Charles Merrill (businessman): Personal life

 He married Frances Pitts, daughter of Major Thomas Pitts of Charlestown, Massachusetts, in December 1836.
 His only child, Elizabeth "Lizzie" Merrill, married his business partner, Thomas W. Palmer.

 Merrill was a man of great physical endurance and indomitable energy.
 He was careful and methodical in all his habits.
 Merrill was an ardent advocate of temperance and was always ready to give his countenance and support to temperance movements.
 In political affairs he was a Whig until the organization of the Republican party and thereafter acknowledged allegiance to that party.
 His retiring disposition kept him from political prominence.

 He frequently provided financing for his business associates.
 Merrill was considered helpful and thoughtful of those who were in distress, and people in trouble could always appeal to his sympathy.
 He was a prominent supporter of the Unitarian Church, being one of the founders of Detroit's Unitarian Society.
 He contributed largely to the erection of the Unitarian Church's first building in Detroit and was a trustee of the church from its inception until his death.

 Death

-Merrill died in Detroit on December 28, 1872, and is buried at Elmwood Cemetery in Detroit.
+Merrill died in Detroit on December 28, 1872.